mobolarin/Northwind-Retail-Analysis/README.md

 ORDER BY avg_freight_cost ASC;
 ```

+Visualisation:

 Insight:

-Freight costs range from 3.25 to 215.60
+* Freight costs range from 3.25 to 215.60
-This indicates significant variation in shipping behavior and possible differences in order size, distance, or priority shipping
+* This indicates significant variation in shipping behaviour and possible differences in order size, distance, or priority shipping

-Visualisation:

 ### 8. Supplier Analysis